 |Passes||Chicago CityPASS Price||Regular Price of Attractions||Savings with Pass|

-Let’s assume you visit the 3 sites that are always included.
-Let’s also assume you choose the Art Institute and the Museum of Science and Industry as your either/or options.
-The regular adult price of admission for those attractions would cost $202.90.
-By purchasing the Chicago CityPASS for just $99.75, you save $103.15 per person.
-That’s a savings of about 51%!
+Let’s assume you visit the three sights that are always included.
+Let’s also assume you choose the Art Institute and 360 CHICAGO Observation Deck.
+The regular adult price of admission for those attractions would cost $218.90.
+By purchasing the Chicago CityPASS for just $114.00, you save $104.90 per person.
+That’s a savings of 48%!

 Here’s another way to look at it: If you visit just 3 attractions, this pass more than pays for itself.
-Honestly, there are very few city passes providing that kind of value.
+Honestly, it’s hard to find a sightseeing pass in any city providing that kind of value.
 If you’re planning to visit these attractions anyway, the Chicago CityPASS is almost a no-brainer.

 Chicago CityPASS Attractions Guide

 As we’ve discussed, the Chicago CityPASS includes “free” admission to some of Chicago’s best attractions.
-Three attractions are included with every pass (Shedd Aquarium, The Field Museum, Skydeck Chicago) and you can choose two of the other four that are offered (either the Museum of Science and Industry or 360 Chicago; and either the Art Institute of Chicago or the Adler Planetarium).
+Two attractions are included with every pass (Shedd Aquarium and The Field Museum) and you can choose three of the other five that are offered.

 But what exactly are these places?
 Here’s a brief introduction to each spot.

-360 Chicago gives you the opportunity to see Chicago’s impressive skyline from a different angle.
-Located at the top of the John Hancock Center, this site includes interactive exhibits that teach you about Chicago’s rough and tumble history.
+360 CHICAGO Observation Deck gives you the opportunity to see Chicago’s impressive skyline from a different angle.
+Located at the top of the John Hancock Center, this sight includes interactive exhibits that teach you about Chicago’s rough and tumble history.
 Situated near the lake, you also get an incredible view of Chicago’s beaches from over 1,000 feet in the air.

 Museum of Science and Industry

-Since Skydeck Chicago is already included, you might want to skip 360 Chicago and check out the Museum of Science and Industry instead.
 Measuring at 14 acres, this is the largest science museum in the entire country.
 Exhibits here include a captured German U-boat from WWII, a replica coal mine, and the Apollo 8 spacecraft (yes, that’s the one that brought the first astronauts to the moon)!
-Many people consider this their favorite site in Chicago, and I can definitely see why.
+Many people consider this their favorite sight in Chicago, and I can definitely see why.

 Other Benefits of the Chicago CityPASS